Is the Dauphin Island Golf Course Open?

 Overall the course is a pretty setting with several holes along the ocean and mature pine trees bordering several fairways.
 (See overhead drone shot below)

-Upon reaching the first green, we discovered the #1 needed course upgrade.
+When playing the course in 2022, upon reaching the first green, we discovered the #1 needed course upgrade.
 The greens are sand mounds with patches of green ground cover.
-Forget about trying to spin the ball on the green and putting is quite a challenge.
+We just estimated our number of putts by how close we came to the pin.
+For kicks, I did try putting one green (see the following picture).
 On some of the sand greens, the ball ran fairly true, but on others a clump of grass or chunk of soil would defer your ball from its intended course.
-So if you are keeping score, you need to create a modified scoring system to account for the nature of the “greens.”
 Most of the time, we just chipped up towards the flagstick but didn’t waste our time trying to hole the putt.

-While we missed being able to putt, we had an enjoyable round of golf.
+In 2022 and 2024, we had an enjoyable round of golf.
 Blessed to be outside, enjoying the fresh air, sunshine, scenic views of the Gulf, and getting some great exercise walking the course and swinging the clubs.
-We had no problem driving the ball off the tee, nor playing from the fairways or bunkers.
-Except for getting little exercise of the putter, it was a satisfactory golfing experience.
-The green fee was $10, a fair price.
+The improvements in the greens and fairways by 2024 made the experience better.
+I’d expect to see continued improvements in the fairways and greens as the new seedings mature.

 The Isle Dauphine Golf Course is open 6 days a week from 8am to dusk; closed on Tuesdays.